hoffmangroup/segway/doc/api.rst

   2. A Python file describing the initial parameter settings and Segway commands for training and inference.
 The classes provided by the Segway API for writing this file are described below.
-It should contain 3 areas:
+It should contain 3 sections:

     1. Code defining an :py:class:`InputMaster` object and setting its appropriate attributes to describe the model.